darkwizard242/sys-mon/README.md

 # import alerts.sendemail as se
 # se
 ```
-By default, the package is has those two lines of code set as a comment so that you can easily run & test sys-mon without email functionality at first.
+By default, the package has those two lines of code set as a comment so that you can easily run & test sys-mon without email functionality since the execution will fail if the google mail's authentication for sender's email and password are incorrect.

 Below table consists a list of variables that need to be provided with appropriate values for the email functionality to work.